Din0saur5/paint-by-number-engine/Frontend/README.md

   - `max_width`: integer (defaults to backend value)
   - Response: base64 outline PNG, painted preview PNG, palette metadata, palette legend PDF.

-We’ll convert the base64 payloads to Blob URLs for previews, downloads, and printing in subsequent PRs.
+Responses are converted to Blob URLs for previews, downloads, and printing in the UI.